callstackincubator/rock/BROWNFIELD.md

 1. Add a new target and pick the `Framework` template
    ![Framework Target](./docs/assets/brownfield_framework_target.png)
 1. Make sure to give the library a distinct name.
 This name will be used when you import the library in native apps.
 1. Right click to the generated framework folder and pick `Convert to Group`.
-Cocoapods doesn't work properly with references at the moment.
+Cocoapods doesn't work properly with references.
    ![The menu that appears when user right clicks on the generated framework folder](./docs/assets/brownfield_convert_to_group.png)
-1. Apply the following build settings:
+1. Apply the following build settings to the generated framework target:

    | Build Setting                   | Value | Description                                                                                                                                                                                                      |
    | ------------------------------- | ----- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |